nealey/hdjd/README.md

 Thanks to the Mixxx project for connecting me with Guillemot, and for providing something interesting to use this driver ;-)

+JosepMaJAZ contributed support for 4-Mx, and found a bug having to do with controller messages not getting read.
+This greatly improved stability.

 Contact Me
 ----------